FranziHH/CommandStation-EX/README.md

+# !
+Fork From DCC++ EX
+This is Forked From https://github.com/DCC-EX/CommandStation-EX

+My Changes Are:
+* Display IP address and port on the same line
+* Show Fastclock in readable form on the display

 # What is DCC++ EX?
 DCC++ EX is the organization maintaining several codebases that together represent a fully open source DCC system.
 Currently, this includes the following: